bhdouglass/clickable/docs/usage.rst

 Getting Started
 ---------------

 At this point it is assumed that you have completed the :ref:`installation process <install>`

 You can get started with using clickable with an existing Ubuntu Touch app.
 You can use clickable with apps generated from the old Ubuntu Touch SDK IDE or you can start fresh by running ``clickable create`` which is outlined in more detail on the previous :ref:`getting started <getting-started>` page.

 To run the default set of sub-commands, simply run ``clickable`` in the root directory of your app's code.
-Clickable will attempt to auto detect the :ref:`build template <build-templates>` and other configuration options.
-Note: this command will error out if you have not first run ``clickable create`` (see above).
+Clickable will attempt to auto detect the :ref:`build template <builders>` and other configuration options.

 Note: The first time you run ``clickable`` in your app directory, behind the scenes it will download a new Docker container which is about 1GB in size - so